 Heather Marcus, photo editor: Heather has been with Yankee since 1999.
 She works closely with the art director and a large group of contributing photographers, assigning stories as well as developing new talent for the magazine.
 She has a great appreciation for the medium including the importance of archival photography which she sources for many of the stories in the magazine.
 She has a bachelor’s degree in anthropology and a minor in English from Drew University.
 She grew up in New Hampshire and has a great appreciation for the people and landscape of New England and the visual opportunities the region affords.
 One of her favorite photo essays that appeared in the magazine is Markham Starr’s feature on the trap fishermen of Rhode Island, which won a National City and Regional Magazine award for Photography in 2013.

-Brenda Darroch, editor of YankeeMagazine.com: Brenda manages and creates content for YankeeMagazine.com, YankeeFoliage.com, e-newsletters, and Yankee’s social media initiatives.
+Brenda Darroch, digital editor of YankeeMagazine.com: Brenda manages and creates content for YankeeMagazine.com, YankeeFoliage.com, e-newsletters, and Yankee’s search and social media initiatives.
 A photography enthusiast herself, she has created a platform on YankeeMagazine.com for regional photographers to display their work.
 She has a bachelor’s degree in communications from Hiram College where she focused on writing and photography.
 She is a native Mainer and embraces the culture and traditions that make New England unique.

 Yankee Publishing Incorporated